grafana/mimir/pkg/scheduler/DESIGN.md

 ### Diagram: Dequeue Decision Tree (Simplified)

+> [!NOTE]
+> The system maintains a fourth query component, `unknown`, which is treated the same as `ingester-and-store-gateway`.
-For diagrams in this doc, we omit the `unknown` query component node and its subtree to save space.
+> The `unknown` query component node and its subtree are omitted from diagrams in this doc for simplicity.
-The system treats `unknown` the same as `ingester-and-store-gateway`.

 ```mermaid
 ---